 Diana R. Gordon writes about politics and criminal justice for academic and general audiences.
 Her books include, among others, The Justice Juggernaut: Fighting Crime, Controlling Citizens and Transformation and Trouble: Crime, Justice and Participation in Democratic South Africa.
 She is professor emerita of political science and criminal justice of The City College of New York and the Graduate Center of the City University of New York.
 Since her retirement, she has been writing scholarly and popular articles about recent Hispanic immigrants and their contributions to American life.
 Village of Immigrants is her first book about immigration.
 She lives in Greenport, New York.

 Ben Griesinger is an educator, facilitator, bridge builder, and deep listener who loves to talk.
-He is a basketball junkie with a deep commitment to social and racial justice.
 Ben’s focus on criminal justice work came in large part from seeing the disparities in how police and courts treated his Black and Latino students in comparison to his White friends who could afford lawyers.
 As a young adult Ben worked for Friends of Island Academy, where he helped start a school for formerly incarcerated youth and organized to stop New York City from building new youth jails.
 Ben has been a donor to CJI for over a decade, on the Steering committee since 2012, and is proud of CJI’s work and growth.
-Ben has also worked as a math teacher from middle school to adult age groups, and as math literacy worker for the Young People’s Project.
-Ben is committed to young people realizing their power through organizing, voting, and civic engagement and now does operations work for Gamechanger Network’s Vote Mob and Student Power Networks.
+Ben has also worked as a math teacher from middle school to adult age groups.
+Ben is committed to young people realizing their power through multi-issue organizing, direct action, voting and civic engagement, and works to support Student Power Networks, VOTE MOB, and the Movement Voter Project.

 "I was raised in the deep south, and as a white person, was deeply disturbed by the entrenched racism there.
 I first thought I wanted to be a missionary to the Belgian Congo—the only “social activist” model I was familiar with as a young girl.
 As my horizons expanded, thanks to my experiences in Chicago, I eventually became a community psychologist, first in California and later in rural Vermont.
 My most challenging and rewarding work has been with incarcerated women, recording their personal stories and sharing them among citizens who had no idea who was in prison or why, and facilitating connections among these women and social activists at all levels of power.
 I am currently working with Vermonters for Criminal Justice Reform, a coalition of currently and formerly incarcerated men and women, grass-roots human rights activists, legislators, community organizations and agencies working together to develop alternatives to incarceration.
 CJI is the best coalition of all—the breadth of our backgrounds and experiences, the depth of our commitment, and the intensity of our enthusiasm.”